SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 Moving on with the HelloWorld example workflow, you will now need to create an input text file to associate with the sample created previously.
 This will be the input file for the HelloWorld workflow.
-For example, do the following:
+For example, do the following in your home directory:

-	> echo 'testing HelloWorld' > /datastore/input.txt
+	echo 'testing HelloWorld' > ~/input.txt

-### Associating Existing Files with a Sample
+### Associating Uploaded Files with a Sample

-Here is an example of linking the file to a parent sample (SWID:4 above):
+Here is an example of calling the ProvisionFiles command line utility which will copy a file (<tt>~/input.txt</tt>) to a destination (<tt>/datastore/</tt>) and also update the database to link the parent sample (SWID:4 above) to the newly copied file that has the final path <tt>/datastore/input.txt</tt>:

-	> seqware create file --file /datastore/input.txt --type text --mime-type text/plain --parent-id 4
+	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.ModuleRunner -- --module net.sourceforge.seqware.pipeline.modules.utilities.ProvisionFiles --metadata-output-file-prefix /datastore/ --metadata-processing-accession-file accession.txt --metadata-parent-accession 4 -- -im text::text/plain::/home/seqware/input.txt -o /datastore/ --force-copy

-In this example it will link that file to the sample identified by 4 (the sample’s SWID).
-Take a look at the output and you will find the SWID of the file.
-You will use this value as the parent for the actual run of the HelloWorld workflow.
-In this case the SWID is 5.
+In this example it will copy the /home/seqware/input.txt text file to /datastore/ directory (which we are using for this tutorial) and will link it to the sample identified by 4 (the sample’s SWID).
+So the final output file is "/datastore/input.txt" in the database.
+If you left off --force-copy you would get a symlink in this case since it is a local file operation.
+If you left off "--metadata-output-file-prefix /datastore/" then the file path in the DB would just be "input.txt".
+The parameter "--metadata-processing-accession-file accession.txt" will cause the SWID for the ProvisionFiles event to be written to the accession.txt file.
+Take a look at the accession for the ProvisionFiles event now, you will use this value as the parent for the actual run of the HelloWorld workflow:

+	cat /home/seqware/accession.txt
+	5

+In this case the SWID for the ProvisionFiles is 5.

 <p class="warning"><strong>Tip:</strong> you can find a list of the meta types
 (like chemical/seq-na-text-gzip or text/plain above) at <a